Boo! Beer and Babies

 Lunch, Lattes, and a Touch of Tartrazine

 When in doubt, eat your neighbor’s lunch.
-KEVIN HEARNEAmerican fantasy author1970—Trapped: The Iron Druid Chronicles from Ian Makay’s Food for Thought: The Pleasures of the Table: Primi Piatti As the school year and autumn begin in the northern hemisphere, monthly musings keeps step with the season.
-This edition looks at school lunches around the world. […]
+KEVIN HEARNEAmerican fantasy author1970—Trapped: The Iron Druid Chronicles As the school year and autumn begin in the northern hemisphere, musings keeps step with the season.
+This edition of musings looks at school lunches around the world and something to consider before putting those chips into your kiddo’s […]

 Blowin’ Smoke—The Art of Trading Cards